Paul is a fix-it-yourself homeowner who enjoys finding creative and cost-effective solutions to house problems he encounters.

+Often times a screw is rusted and the corrosion bonds the screw and what it's screwed into.
 If you are trying to remove a stripped screw that is rusted, applying a penetrating oil should be the first step.
 Pour the liquid on the screw and let it sit.
 It often takes multiple applications for the liquid to eat its way through the grooves of the screw.

-Extract a Screw with Pliers
+Method 1: Extract a Screw With Pliers

-The first screws I was able to remove with a pair of pliers.
+The first screw I was able to remove with a pair of pliers.
 From the top of the screw, I clamped the pliers tightly around the sides of the screw head and twisted.
-Slowly I was able to pull the screw out.
+Slowly, I was able to pull the screw out.

-Removing a Screw with Pliers When the Head Breaks OffClick thumbnail to view full-size
+Process Gallery: Removing a Screw With Pliers When the Head Breaks Off

-Using a Screw Extractor Kit
+Method 2: Use a Screw Extractor Kit

 The extractor is made of extremely hard metal.
 I had to press down on the screw with all my force to dig the extractor grooves into the stripped out screw head and then I applied a low amount of power to the drill.
-If you go to quickly, the screw will be completely destroyed.
+If you go too quickly, the screw will be completely destroyed.

 The local hardware store should carry a kit or individual bits.
 They range from $3 for a single bit to $60 for a high-end kit.

+The screw extractor worked on a few screws, but a few others were too tough.
 Screw extractors work best when the threads of the screw are stripped and the head of the screw is broken off flush to the surface so that it's impossible to grip with pliers.

 Some screws won't come out with pliers or a screw extractor kit.
 For the third option and last resort, I used drill bits for metal.
-Pushing the bit straight down on the head of the screw I hollowed out the screw until the screw was destroyed.
+Pushing the bit straight down on the head of the screw, I hollowed out the screw until the screw was destroyed.

 I also used the drill bits to weaken the head of the screw and pulled the head off.
 Then I used pliers to twist the remaining portion out when enough of the screw was exposed.